Battle of Stormberg

-The Battle of Stormberg was the first British defeat of Black Week, in which three successive British forces were defeated by Boer irregulars in the Second Boer War.
+The Battle of Stormberg was a British assault on Stormberg Junction on 10 December 1899 during the Second Boer War.
+At that time, the Boers had taken control of Molten and the heights around Stormberg Junction, as part of their invasion of Cape Colony.
+William Forbes Gatacre, the general in command of troops in the Cape Midlands, decided to dislodge the Boers from their position in order to secure the railway lines which supplied the larger March on Kimberley by Lord Methuen.
+Due to a failed night march and a badly coordinated assault, the Boers repulsed the British army, with the Northumberland Fusiliers suffering high casualties.

 Background

 When the British first drew up a plan of campaign against the Boer republics, it was intended that the 3rd Division commanded by Major General William Forbes Gatacre would secure the area known as the Cape Midlands, immediately south of the Orange Free State, in preparation for an advance along the railway running from Cape Town to Bloemfontein.
 In the event, many of the division's troops had to be diverted to Natal after disasters there, and Gatacre's reduced force arrived late.
 By the time they were ready to take the field, Boers from the Orange Free State had already seized the important railway junction of Stormberg.

 Gatacre heard of the loss of Stormberg on 8 December at Graaff Reinet.
 He determined to make an immediate counterattack to recover the place.
 A force of 3,000 was to be taken by train to Molteno, the nearest railway station to Stormberg still in British hands, and march by night to attack a hill known as the Kissieberg, which dominated the Boers' position.
 The force consisted of the 2nd Battalion, the Northumberland Fusiliers (960 men), the 2nd Battalion, the Royal Irish Rifles, (840 men), the 74th and 77th batteries of the Royal Field Artillery and 250 mounted infantry detached from various infantry battalions.
 Other detachments (including the 1st Battalion, the Royal Berkshire Regiment) which were intended to join the force failed to arrive because telegraph orders were not sent.

 There was no time for reconnaissance, and preparations were rushed.
 Early the next day, the British troops hastily boarded the trains, but then sat for hours under a hot sun while locomotives were found.
 They were already tired when they reached Molteno, to set off on a night march with fixed bayonets after a hasty meal and very little rest.
-Gatacre's locally engaged guides were soon lost, and the force wandered about the veldt all night.
+Gatacre's locally engaged guides were soon lost, and the force wandered about the veld all night.